Corbris/POE_Horticrafting_Tracker/README.md

 close by ctrl-c or just closing the window

-# I dont have node!
-dowload and install it here https://nodejs.org/en/download/
+Using a texteditor suck as notePadd++ will allow you to leave the file open and refresh on change.

 # ToDo
-Improve the install and run procedure.
+~~Improve the install and run procedure.~~ Done in v1.0.0 release

 The API calls could be in Parallel.